enielrodriguez/walk-support-system/README.md

-F2F is powered by OpenSupports, an open source ticket system built primarily with PHP and ReactJS.
+This system is a fork of OpenSupports, an open source ticket system built primarily with PHP and ReactJS.
 Please, visit OpenSupports website for more information: [http://www.opensupports.com/](http://www.opensupports.com/)

 ## Requirements
-* PHP 5.6+
+* PHP 7.1+
 * MySQL 4.1+

 ## Development